 In case you need solid proof that Korea – and its cultural exports – are worth betting on, look no further than LVMH Moët Hennessy Louis Vuitton, the parent company of Louis Vuitton, the world's most valuable luxury brand.
 The Paris-based conglomerate has had its eyes on the East for years, and thanks to its private equity arm, is banking on the influence that South Korea maintains in terms of culture not only within its own borders but in China and increasingly, in the West, as well.

-Within the past three years, LVMH – by way of L Catterton Asia (its private equity unit) – has taken significant stakes in three Korean entities: Gentle Monster, a budding young eyewear brand; CLIO Cosmetics; and last but not least, YG Entertainment, one of the nation’s leading K-pop management firms.
+Within the past several years, LVMH – by way of L Catterton Asia (its private equity unit) – has taken significant stakes in three Korean entities: Gentle Monster, a budding young eyewear brand; CLIO Cosmetics; and last but not least, YG Entertainment, one of the nation’s leading K-pop management firms.

 Add to LVMH’s eagerness to invest in Korean companies the interest of the fashion industry – as a whole – in the country’s biggest stars.
 Chanel and Fendi – brands where Karl Lagerfeld is in creative control – continues to tap K-Pop stars to appear in its campaigns and sit in the front row of its runway shows.